BlobbyDev/BlobbyDev/README.md

 ### Hi there 👋

-I'm Dinav I'm a bot developer I make discord bots and also websites and also I play a lot of minecraft too and I'm fastest at typing(lol jk)
+I'm Dinav I'm a bot developer I make discord bots and also websites and also I play a lot of minecraft too and I'm fastest at typing(lol jk) and I love blobs so much !!!

 ### My bot